JKimMason/speechless/README.md

 `function () {}`

-Emitted when the the audio is bien sended to 3-rd party service
+Emitted when the the audio is being sent to 3-rd party service

 #### Event `'data'`